EqualExperts/you-build-it-you-run-it-playbook/practices/README.md

 **Figure 1: You Build It You Run It - practice groups**

-We're sometimes asked by our customers for ways to reduce You Build It You Run It costs.
-It happens when running costs increase, due to more product teams requiring more remuneration for more out of hours on-call for more digital services.
-This request is understandable when one of the few Ops Run It benefits is low running costs.
-However, it's worth remembering Ops Run It also creates weak operability incentives for product managers and developers.

-Optimisations must protect operability incentives for product teams.
-The below practices achieve a delicate balance between incentives and running costs, such as downgrading availability targets in the months between peak business periods.
+The below practices achieve a delicate balance between incentives and run cost, such as downgrading availability targets in the months between peak business periods.